RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - The other type of Real Evidence (generally referred to as Views) allows for the conduct of experiments, demonstrations and location inspections. (s 53)
       - Demonstrations / experiments / inspections can be very powerful evidence so the Court needs to be satisfied that the evidence gained will assist the Court in its deliberations and will not be unfairly prejudicial to the parties (particularly to the Defendant in a Criminal matter).
       - Important to ensure procedural fairness is observed and that the evidence is able to be tested or commented upon like all other pieces of evidence.
-      - Neither the Judge or any member of the Jury is permitted to conduct a View outside of the rules in s 53 (Bilal Skaf’s case)
+      - Neither the Judge or any member of the Jury is permitted to conduct a View outside of the rules in s 53 (Bilal Skaf's case)
       - The factors that the Judge needs to consider when contemplating whether to conduct a View are set out in s 53(3).
       - s 53 does not apply to in-court demonstrations: Evans v The Queen (2007) 235 CLR 521
         - Under s 54 the Court may draw any reasonable inference from what it sees, hears or otherwise notices during a demonstration, experiment or inspection.